Course Introduction to Programming

 }

-Analyzing the operator OR, we can say that its value is true, because the second value is true.
+Analyzing the OR operator, its value is true because the second statement is also true.

-Therefore, the condition analyzed by if has true value and the printf is executed.
+Therefore, the condition analyzed by the if has a true value and the printf is executed.

 Parentheses

-This way, if the above code is written as follows, we will have a completely different result:
+Just like with arithmetic operators, we can use parentheses to change the order of execution of the operators.
+Thus, if the code above is written as follows, we will have a completely different result:

 if(2<1 && (2<0 || 1<2) ){